-The final event I attended at Vegas Uncork’d was a spectacular brunch at the brand new Bardot Brasserie in Aria.
+The final event I attended at Vegas Uncork’d was a spectacular brunch at the brand-new Bardot Brasserie in Aria.
 If Vegas knows how to do anything really well it does fake perfectly.
-This Parisienne themed restaurant is quite beautiful done and you feel like you are stepping back in time into an authentic Paris brasserie.
+This Parisienne-themed restaurant is quite beautifully done and you feel like you are stepping back in time into an authentic Paris brasserie.

 The Americans also know how to brunch properly.
 We are not talking a few egg based dishes and pastries.
-This was next level stuff and each course was prepared by a different celebtriy chef and paired with a beautiful French wine.
+This was next-level stuff and each course was prepared by a different celebrity chef and paired with a beautiful French wine.

 1st Course: Huevos Serrano with Tuna Belly, Caviar, EVOO By Julian Serrano